cscw2015/maverick/Final Report/final_report.md

 - list more details here
 	- what would we have looked at?
 	- why did we choose to ignore the site?
+		- we chose to ignore the site because we were much more interested on how individual council members were communicating with each other, and then it turned into how they communicate with constituents.
+Research was generally from the viewpoint of individual councillors, website is more how the council as a whole shares information
 - other approaches considered

 - transition into what methodology we used in our research